-Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY counting both the number of consumers and the number of data points per consumer rather than counting the number of consumers alone.
+Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY consumers alone.
 Adding a "depth of data" requirement would increase costs of compliance for businesses that are not sure whether they qualify as a business that collects large amounts of personal information.
 Furthermore, the "depth of data" collected about particular consumers is less relevant to the reporting threshold than the number of consumers because the threshold is designed to require reporting based on the total number of consumers whose data privacy rights are impacted by businesses, not based on the extent of information collected about particular consumers.
 Section 7102's existing requirement is adequate for this purpose.
-665. Section 7102 should be deleted unless the Agency provides empirical evidence showing that the transparency reports provide benefits and are actually necessary to inform the Agency, Attorney General, policymakers, academics, and the public about business' compliance with the CCPA.
+665. Section 7102 should be deleted unless the Agency provides empirical evidence showing that the transparency reports provide benefits and are actually necessary to inform the Agency, Attorney General, policymakers, academics, and the public about business's compliance with the CCPA.
 Mandatory disclosures often fail where a regulator fails to follow best practices in structuring requirements, which was not followed for these requirements.
 No change has been made in response to this comment.
 Civil Code § 1798.185(b) provides the Agency with authority to further the purposes of the CCPA.
 The purposes of the CCPA are directly furthered through its vigorous administrative and civil enforcement.
 Moreover, Civil Code § 1798.199.10 expressly vests the Agency with full administrative power, authority, and jurisdiction to implement and enforce the CCPA.
-Metrics that illustrate consumer requests received, complied with, and denied by businesses that buy, receive for their own commercial purposes, sell, share, or otherwise make available for commercial purposes the personal information of 10,000,000 or more consumers in a calendar year-the equivalent to approximately 25% of the population of California-are relevant to CCPA compliance- monitoring activities, necessary for the full implementation and enforcement of the CCPA, and essential to informing discussions among the Agency, Attorney General, policymakers, academics, and the public about the extent of CCPA compliance by businesses collecting large amounts of personal information.
-Comment does not account for the fact that reporting § 7102 metrics is not W59-65 W59-66 W59-67 W59-68 0617 0617 0617 0617
+Metrics that illustrate consumer requests received, complied with, and denied by businesses that buy, receive for their own commercial purposes, sell, share, or otherwise make available for commercial purposes the personal information of 10,000,000 or more consumers in a calendar year-the equivalent to approximately 25% of the population of California-are relevant to CCPA compliance-monitoring activities, necessary for the full implementation and enforcement of the CCPA, and essential to informing discussions among the Agency, Attorney General, policymakers, academics, and the public about the extent of CCPA compliance by businesses collecting large amounts of personal information.
+Comment does not account for the fact that reporting § 7102 metrics is not mandatory for all businesses but only for businesses that collect the personal information of 10,000,000 or more consumers in a W59-65 W59-66 W59-67 W59-68 0617 0617 0617 0617